 If you aren’t convinced that this experience is for you, then check out the picture below!

 Let me guess, the picture did it for you, right?
 It looks amazing, but now you might be wondering how to find these glamping tents?

-This website has researched and found a lot of opportunities when it comes to Glamping.
+Glamping.com has researched and found a lot of opportunities when it comes to Glamping.
 You can just use their search and sort by location, type, and price range.
 Piece of cake!
-They also have other types of accomodation as well, which looks pretty cool!
+They also have other types of accommodation as well, which looks pretty cool!

-However, they are still an online travel agency that earns commission on bookings through them, so they don’t list all of the glamping options, but only those who partner with them.
-Even though they opperate in a lot of contries, there’s not a single one in Denmark!
-(But keep on reading, and i’ll let you know another cool site)
+However, they are still an online travel agency that earns a commission on bookings through them, so they don’t list all of the glamping options, but only those who partner with them.
+Even though they operate in a lot of countries, there’s not a single one in Denmark!
+(But keep on reading, and I’ll let you know another cool site).

-This site is pretty cool!
-Not only do they offer awesome glamping experiences, they also has unique accommodation like a wine-barrel, schoolbus, circus wagon and treehouses.
-They also offer a “weather-gurantee”, so if it’s pouring down, you can move your booking free of charge!
+They also offer a “weather-guarantee”, so if it’s pouring down, you can move your booking free of charge!
 So far, all of the different options are only in Denmark, but hey, now you’ve got a good reason to visit Denmark!